 8. Poor Understanding Of the World

 For Africans to achieve anything meaningful, they need to understand what is going on elsewhere in the world as these serve to shape their lives.
-The problem is that most African communities only know too much to enable them live in their immediate environment.
+The problem is that most African communities only know too much to enable them to live in their immediate environment.
 This occurs because of lack of an international intelligence network capable of promoting their understanding of distant lands.

 9. The So-Called Crab Mentality

 Have you put several live crabs in one bowl?
 If so, you know you do not have to worry about one of the crabs getting out because the rest will make sure it does not happen.
 Some African leaders have the tendency of leading others into a ditch while they get a reprieve.
-If Africa has to succeed, she has to develop the crab mentality ensuring unity of power and purpose.
+If Africa has to succeed, she has to jettison the crab mentality of underdevelopment and pursue unity of power and purpose.

 10. Media Injustice

 If you have been watching international media, you will realize that they can never depict Africa positively.
 Should an African do a great thing, they may run the story but will give credit to another “white man” they claim to have made it possible for the African to achieve his goal.
 The negative portrayal international media gives to Africa makes the foreigners think of this great continent as the darkest part of the world.